Mercury14/mercury14.github.io/_pages/about.md

 ---
 ## Some of the stuff I'm in to

-#### I believe that its important to continually invest in your knowledge portfolio.
-As a practicing management consultant, I personally break these down into a number of key areas:
+I believe that its important to continually invest in my knowledge portfolio.
+I break these down into a number of key areas:

-## Technology

 ### Computer languages
 * Python